NoPantsCarl/Oblivion-Remaster-Chameleon-Fix/README.md

 - Build a fallback `.pak` mod that runs a visual effect cleaner from Blueprints if Lua fails.

-Debug Summary / Modder Context
-Tried fixing stuck Chameleon visuals from using more than one source of Chameleon.
-Used GetComponentsByClass with BP_effectChameleon and SendVFXEndSignal/K2_DestroyComponent, TESSync, among many other things.
-ActiveMagicEffects seems to read fine, but no exposed method clears the shaders.
-Looking for any working cleanup or visual reset after Chameleon ends.

-Attaching my latest code in case anyone else has ideas — been at this for days.
-I dumped UE4SS Lua and searched Unreal Engine structures, tried a lot with no luck.
+Reproduce bug
 To reproduce bug: equip items 00027110, 00049393, and 00091ab2 (all with Chameleon buffs) back to back.
 Visual glitch appears and doesn't go away.
-I'm trying to force remove it when Chameleon ends by taking off the items etc.
+I'm trying to force remove it when Chameleon ends by taking off the items etc. From testing, it appears Chameleon triggers two separate visual shaders.

-Trying to use UE4SS to detect when Chameleon ends — found the effect ID (1280133187) but can't find much else exposed in Unreal.
-Tried a few approaches but nothing's worked.
-My mod revolves around a custom Chameleon system that works, but the visuals bug out and even bSuppressEffect doesn't always fix it.
-Just wondering if anyone’s ever found more Chameleon-related data in the engine or if it’s hardcoded and inaccessible?

-From testing, it appears Chameleon triggers two separate visual shaders.
 One may be legacy/low-res, the other HD/post-process.
 Only one cleans up sometimes.

 Also: already tried checking paired component – no result.